 Yes, you thought pregnancy was so hard, and now you have now realized the newborn stage is even much harder.
-You are probably wondering when do babies get easier.
+Most people think that life will get easier once their baby was born.
+The long sleepless nights, postpartum depression, and the pain of breastfeeding have all been overlooked.
+Welcome to the newborn stage!
+If you are wondering when do babies get easier, keep reading.

 In this post, the following topics will be discussed.